 But whatever time we have, it can be enough.
 Especially if you’re in Crestone.

-Here’s a lovely video that conveys something of the spirit of this special place, this oasis where Tibetan lamas, New Age gurus, Buddhist masters, and Carmelite nuns share common ground.
+And finally, here’s a lovely video that conveys something of the spirit of this special place, this oasis where Tibetan lamas, New Age gurus, Buddhist masters, and Carmelite nuns share common ground.

 If You Go: Most of the spiritual centers in the Crestone area are open to the public, though it’s best to call ahead.
 In the town itself are several shops and lodging facilities.
 There’s also camping at North Crestone Creek.
 The Colorado Tourism Office has information on other attractions in the San Luis Valley.